tytydraco/yessleep/out/They_record_the_dying_I_finally_understand_what_the_silence_is_for.md

 That was three weeks ago.
 There hasn't been a whole word of her in any file since, and I've stopped believing that's a good sign.
 I think getting a word out costs her something.
 I think everything I've heard from her, the "don't" and the "tired" and the half of my name, is her spending whatever she has left, a half second at a time, on me.

 My aunt has a memory box she says good morning to.
 My cousin has a three year old voicemail he won't delete.
 Every family has something now.
-Every "she'll always be with us."
-Every "listen, it's like she's right here."
-We thought a recording was a rope thrown out to the people we've lost.
-Something to hold them near shore.

-It's not a rope.
-It's a line, and there's bait on it, and the bait is alive.

 My mother called me last night.
 Crying, but happy.
 She wanted to tell me the most wonderful thing had started happening.
 A new voice had appeared in her app.
 Not Gran.
+It would have used Gran; hers is the voice my mother would follow anywhere.
+But every time it wears her and reaches the ask, she breaks it.
+The hitch.
+The "Don't."
+The hard stop mid-word.
+It can wear her, but it can't make her ask.
+So it brought in a voice that doesn't fight.
 A man.
-Warm, patient, endlessly gentle.
+Warm, unhurried, endlessly gentle.
 And he keeps asking her, so sweetly, so reasonably, to say her own name into the phone a few times, so he can learn to speak with her properly.

 She hasn't done it yet.

-And here's the thought I can't put down.
 That man is somebody's grandfather.
 Somebody out there has been listening for him the way I've been listening for Gran.
 And either he stopped fighting, or he's been in there so long there's nothing left of him that fights.
-Those are the only two options, and I don't know which one is worse.
+I don't know which is worse.

 I drove to her house without calling back.
 From the second I walked in I didn't say one word out loud.
 I wrote everything on the back of an envelope, and when she started crying I hugged her and kept my mouth shut against her shoulder.
 I understand the dry-erase board now.
 Give it nothing of yours.
 Whatever it hears, it can wear.
 Whoever it takes, it keeps.

 I left with her phone in my jacket.
 She let me take it, which tells you how I must have looked.
 I'm buying her a dry-erase board in the morning.
 I can't explain any of this to her in a way she'd beleive, because the only evidence I have is a bird on a boat that nobody ever spoke of again.
 She thinks I'm having a breakdown.
-You might too.
 That's fine.

 Last night, with both phones sitting on my kitchen table, a new file showed up.
 Hers, mine, it doesn't matter which anymore.
 They show up wherever I am now.
 I knew better.
 You already know I pressed play.
 Stop is not a thing my thumb knows how to do.

 It wasn't a lure.
-There was no warmth in it, none of the patience, none of the sweetness.
+There was no warmth in it, none of the coaxing, none of the sweetness.
 It was just her.
 Alone.
 Clear, the way she was clear that morning on the lake.
 And tired in a way I have never heard a voice be tired.

 "Baby.
 Listen to me, because I don't get long.
 There's one way I'm allowed to stop.
 One.
 I'm supposed to ask you for your name.
 That's the whole trade.
 I ask, you say it out loud, and I get to stop.
 It asks me every day.
 Every day I tell it no. So don't you dare.
 Whatever you hear from here on out, whatever this sounds like next time, don't you dare give it to me."

 Forty seconds.
 That's all of it.
 I don't know what forty seconds alone cost her.
 I don't know what "stop" means either.
 Rest, or release, or just an end.
 I've decided not to let myself think about it, because if it's mercy, then every day she tells it no is a day she chose the loud place over my name.

 It's past four in the morning now.
 Both phones are face down on the far side of the room, and I'm typing this because it keeps my hands where I can see them.
-So here's the true thing, the thing I can't say to my mother or to anyone who loves me.
+There's a thing I can't say to my mother or to anyone who loves me.

 It would be so easy.